skypjack/entt/docs/md/entity.md

-The possibility of direct use of storage combined with the freedom of being able to create and use more than one of the same type opens the door to the use of `EnTT` _at runtime_, which was previously quite limited.<br/>
+The possibility of direct use of storage combined with the freedom of being able to create and use more than one of the same type opens the door to the use of `EnTT` _at runtime_, which was previously quite limited.
-Sure the basic design remains very type-bound, but finally it's no longer bound to this one option alone.

 ## Snapshot: complete vs continuous

-The `registry` class offers basic support to serialization.<br/>
+This module comes with bare minimum support to serialization.<br/>
 It doesn't convert components to bytes directly, there wasn't the need of another tool for serialization out there.
 Instead, it accepts an opaque object with a suitable interface (namely an _archive_) to serialize its internal data